Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Under the GST regime, the registration limit for goods suppliers is determined based on their turnover.
 The GST Act specifies that businesses with an annual turnover of up to Rs.
 40 lakhs (Rs.
 20 lakhs for special category states) are not required to register under GST.
 This limit is known as the GST exemption limit or the threshold limit.

-If a business’s annual turnover exceeds the threshold limit, it becomes mandatory for the business to obtain GST registration.
+If a business’s annual turnover exceeds the threshold limit, it becomes mandatory for the business to obtain GST registration online.
 This means that the business has to collect GST from its customers and remit it to the government.
 It also means that the business can claim an input tax credit for the tax paid on its purchases.

 However, businesses that supply goods through e-commerce platforms are subject to different rules.
 If a business sells goods through an e-commerce operator, it has to obtain GST registration regardless of its turnover.
 This is because the e-commerce operator is responsible for collecting and remitting GST on behalf of the seller.